Welcome! This is the documentation for ASpecD – a framework for handling spectroscopic data focussing on reproducibility.

 Report generation using pre-defined templates

-Recipe-driven data analysis, allowing tasks to be performed fully unattended in the background
+Recipe-driven data analysis, allowing tasks to be performed fully unattended in the background and without programming skills

 And to make it even more convenient for users and future-proof: